 The goji berry shrub (Lycium barbarum) is a hardy, deciduous plant tolerant of harsh conditions.
 Hailed as a ‘superfood’, the nutritious berries can be eaten fresh, dried, or cooked in preserves.
 Like honeyberries, gojis fruit on old wood.
 Here’s how to prune your goji berry shrub for maximum harvests.

-Spring is the time to prune them.
+The best time to prune your goji is spring.
 Wait until the buds begin to break, as it will be easier to see where any stems have died back over winter.
-Goji Berries only need light pruning, removing dead and damaged wood and reducing the stems to the space available.
-However if your shrubs are well established and have outgrown their space then they will tolerate harder pruning.

 As your plant grows, you’ll get the best results by training it against a wall, fence, trellis or obelisk.
 Simply tie in the loose stems to secure.

 © 2023 Thompson & Morgan.
 All rights reserved.
 A division of Branded Garden Products Limited.

 Sign up for exclusive offers!